munificent/craftinginterpreters/book/scanning-on-demand.md

 We've got ourselves a string of Lox source code, so now we're ready to set up a pipeline to scan, compile, and execute it.
 It's driven by `interpret()`.
-Right now, that function runs our old hard-coded test chunk.
+Right now, that function runs our old hardcoded test chunk.
 Let's change it to something closer to its final incarnation.

 ^code vm-interpret-h (1 before, 1 after)